BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 <br/>
 <p>
 Paradoxically, I see more spirited debate about the solved problems than the unsolved ones.
-We'll accept reductive answers about The Fermi Paradox ("crop circles"), but argue to the ends of the Earth about capitalism.
+It's common to accept reductive answers about The Fermi Paradox ("crop circles"), but argue to the ends of the Earth about capitalism.
 </p>

 <p>